-Okay, so I completely made up a new word in the title of this post, but I’m guessing you can tell what I mean.
-Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.
+Depression is a profoundly isolating illness, as many mental illnesses can be.
+As my own illness progresses, in many ways I find myself going through a sort of hermitification process.

 I don’t like being this person that depression has made me.
 My family and friends (now former friends) certainly deserved better.
 I feel like they must hate me for my ghosting behaviour.
 Yet that hasn’t been enough to stop me from this pattern of behaviour, because it’s not about them as much as it’s been about retreating as a perceived path to self-preservation.

-Looking forward into the future, it’s hard to imagine how I would ever rebuild a social life, knowing that I will get depressed again, and I will hide out in my figurative cave again.
-Why would I let people in knowing that I would most likely at some point just slam the door shut in their face?
-Guilt plays into this too – if I am such a terrible daughter/sister/friend, why should I even deserve to have people in my life?
+Looking forward into the future, it’s hard to imagine how I would ever rebuild a social life, knowing that I will get depressed again, and I will hide out as a hermit in my figurative cave again.
+Why would I let people in knowing that I’d most likely end up slamming the door shut in their face?
+Guilt plays into this too; if I’m such a terrible daughter/sister/friend, why should I even deserve to have people in my life?

-As much as I might wish to be able to hide out 24/7, it’s just not feasible.
+As much as I might wish to hide out in my fortress of solitude 24/7, it’s just not feasible.
 Yet even when I venture out into the world, it feels like there is a self-imposed barrier that isolates me.
 I either am not able or don’t remember how to have a genuine connection with another human being.
 So I put on the mask to try to hide the darkness inside of me, and struggle with those superficial social interactions that normally wouldn’t merit a second thought.
 It makes for a very lonely existence, one that is entirely of my own making.

 Strangely enough, the only setting in which I feel comfortable emerging from my cave is with my patients (I’m a nurse).
 Somehow that part of me is still able to function interpersonally, and I’m not sure why that is.
 I think it might have to do with spontaneity.
-I’ve been a nurse for 13 years, and by now I don’t even have to think about what my response is going to be; I just know, and I do it.
-At least it gives me reassurance that i haven’t fully transitioned to hermit mode.
+I’ve been a nurse for 13 years, and I no longer even have to think about what my response will be; I just know, and I do it.
+At least it gives me reassurance that I haven’t fully transitioned to hermit mode.
 Not yet, anyway.